MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

-We conducted human evaluations with a cybersecurity expert through a multi-step process.
-These evaluations assessed the quality of the explanations generated by our model by directly comparing them with the detailed analyses provided by the expert.
-This comprehensive approach ensures that our system's output not only meets quantitative performance criteria but also aligns with expert human judgment regarding clarity, coherence, and factual accuracy.

-First, we randomly selected a small subset of phishing emails from our datasets.
-We then invited a cybersecurity expert to manually review these emails and document their reasoning for classifying each email as phishing or legitimate.
-The expert was instructed to record the key indicators they identified and to provide detailed explanations of their thought processes.

-Next, we compared these expert analyses with the explanations generated by MultiPhishGuard, CoT, and an ablated version of our system without the explanation simplifier agent using automated metrics---ROUGE \cite{chin2004rouge} and cosine similarity.
-Further explanations about these metrics can be found in Appendix \ref{rationales_metrics}.
+We conducted a human evaluation with a cybersecurity expert to assess the model’s explanations.
+The expert reviewed a subset of phishing emails and documented their reasoning, including key indicators and explanations.
+We compared these analyses with explanations generated by MultiPhishGuard, CoT, and an ablated variant using automated metrics (ROUGE \cite{chin2004rouge} and cosine similarity; see Appendix \ref{rationales_metrics}).
+This provides a preliminary assessment of alignment between model-generated explanations and expert reasoning in terms of clarity, coherence, and factual consistency.

-Together, these metrics allow us to perform a comprehensive comparison between the human and machine-generated explanations, ensuring that our model's output is not only quantitatively similar but also semantically aligned with expert reasoning.

-As shown in Table \ref{tab:human_evaluations}, MultiPhishGuard achieved a ROUGE-1 score of 0.59 and a cosine similarity of 0.82, outperforming CoT (ROUGE-1: 0.45; Cosine Similarity: 0.70).
-When the explanation simplifier agent was removed, performance dropped (ROUGE-1: 0.42; Cosine Similarity: 0.64), underscoring the critical role of this agent in producing explanations that faithfully capture expert insights.
-These results demonstrate that MultiPhishGuard not only excels in quantitative detection metrics but also generates explanations that are more coherent and semantically aligned with expert judgment.
+As shown in Table \ref{tab:human_evaluations}, MultiPhishGuard achieved a ROUGE-1 score of 0.59 and a cosine similarity of 0.82, outperforming CoT (ROUGE-1: 0.45; cosine similarity: 0.70).
+Removing the explanation simplifier agent reduced performance (ROUGE-1: 0.42; cosine similarity: 0.64), suggesting that this component contributes to improved alignment with expert analyses.
+These results indicate that MultiPhishGuard produces explanations that are more coherent and semantically aligned with expert reasoning under these metrics.

-In addition to automated metrics, we carried out a detailed qualitative analysis, comparing the expert’s written rationale with MultiPhishGuard’s explanations.
-Our qualitative review confirmed that MultiPhishGuard reliably captures similar phishing indicators noted by experts---such as suspicious links and abnormal subjects---and, in several cases, even uncovers subtle cues that experts overlooked.
-For example, the system flagged the use of generic salutations like ``Dear Customers'' instead of addressing recipients by name, a telltale sign of mass phishing campaigns.
-Combined with strong automated scores (ROUGE-1: 0.59, Cosine Similarity: 0.82) and our manual analysis, these findings demonstrate that MultiPhishGuard not only identifies a wide range of phishing signals but also explains them in clear, user-friendly language that aligns closely with expert reasoning.
+In addition to automated metrics, we conducted a qualitative analysis comparing the expert’s written rationale with MultiPhishGuard’s explanations.
+The model’s outputs often reflected similar phishing indicators identified by the expert—such as suspicious links and abnormal subject lines—and in some cases highlighted additional cues.
+For example, the system flagged the use of generic salutations such as ``Dear Customers’’ instead of addressing recipients by name.